Missing dollar riddle: Solution

 This sum does indeed come out to $30.

+To put it another way, it's as if each guest spent $9, while the bellhop spent negative $2 (as in, he received $2, rather than spending it), totalling the $25 spent.

 Illustration with large discount

 To further illustrate why the riddle's sum does not relate to the actual sum, the riddle can be altered so that the discount on the room is extremely large.
 Consider the riddle in this form:

 Three people check into a hotel room.
 The clerk says the bill is $30, so each guest pays $10.
 Later the clerk realizes the bill should only be $10.
 To rectify this, he gives the bellhop $20 to return to the guests.
 On the way to the room, the bellhop realizes that he cannot divide the money equally.
 As the guests didn't know the total of the revised bill, the bellhop decides to just give each guest $6 and keep $2 as a tip for himself.
 Each guest got $6 back: so now each guest only paid $4; bringing the total paid to $12.
 The bellhop has $2.
 And $12 + $2 = $14 so, if the guests originally handed over $30, what happened to the remaining $16?

 Now it is more obvious that the question is quite unreasonable.
 One cannot simply add a couple of payments together and expect them to total an original amount of circulated cash.